kavuri/play2-morphia-plugin/README.md

     public static GridFS gridFs() ;
 `````

+The plugin is deprecated in Play 2.4.
+You'd better use dependency injection for the database operations.
+The MorphiaPlugin class is provided here for the compatibility for the previous versions.

-### Play 2.4
+### Dependency Injection

-Play 2.4 support [Dependency Injection](https://www.playframework.com/documentation/2.4.x/JavaDependencyInjection).
+Play 2.4 supports [Dependency Injection](https://www.playframework.com/documentation/2.4.x/JavaDependencyInjection).
 There is a morphia module defined.
-You could inject the morphia by
+You could inject it by
 ``````
   @Inject IMorphia morphia ;
 ``````